Rational maps from punctual Hilbert schemes of K3 surfaces: Introduction

 A series of examples of surfaces with $q=0$ is provided by $K3$ surfaces $S$.
-Such a surface has one-dimensional $H^0(S, \gO_S^2)$ generated by a non-degenerated holomorphic two-form $\eta$.
+Such surfaces have one-dimensional $H^0(S, \gO_S^2)$ generated by a non-degenerated holomorphic two-form $\eta$.
 An automorphism $f:S \to S$ such that $f^*\eta = \eta$ is called a \emph{symplectic automorphism}.

 A recent new advance of Conjecture~\ref{blochfinite} for $K3$ surfaces was made by D. Huybrechts and M. Kemeny in~\cite{HuyKem}.
 They worked with invariant elliptic curves and solved Conjecture~\ref{blochfinite} for $K3$ surfaces with symplectic involutions $f$ in one of the three series in the classification introduced by van Geemen and Sarti~\cite{GeeSar}.
 In~\cite{Voisinsyminv}, C. Voisin showed in general that symplectic involutions act trivially on $\CH_0(S)$ for any projective $K3$ surface $S$.
 The general statement of Conjecture~\ref{blochfinite} for $K3$ surfaces is proved soon after in~\cite{Huybfini} by D. Huybrechts.